The Humanitarian Coalition: Work

 Previous emergencies include Typhoon Rai in the Philippines (2021), Cyclone Eloise in Mozambique (2021), Hurricane Eta in Honduras, Nicaragua, and Guatemala (2020), forest fire in Bolivia (2019), flooding in Sudan (2019).

+The Humanitarian Coalition has responded to 24 major emergencies and 77 smaller-scale disasters since 2005.
+More than $120 million has been mobilized to meet the emergency needs of 27 million people.
+Joint national humanitarian appeal mechanisms have included the Disasters Emergency Committee (UK), Aktion Deutschland (Germany), and Japan Platform (Japan), as the Emergency Appeals Alliance.

 Governance

 The Board of Directors is made up of the respective CEO or Executive Director of the member agencies.
 The current board includes: